All-Cash Offer: Guide for Buyers and Sellers

 Here are the types of buyers most likely to make an all-cash offer:

-• Home flippers: Experienced investors who regularly renovate and sell homes for profit, who are less likely to require contingencies.
+• Home flippers: Experienced investors who regularly renovate and sell homes for profit and are less likely to require contingencies.

 • Buy-and-hold rental investors: Experienced investors who purchase properties to convert to rentals, who are also less likely to require contingencies.